-The answer you solicited is that I was born in and spent half my life in Trinidad and Tobago; the other half in Toronto.
+I was born in and spent half my life in the Caribbean island known as Kairi, Iere or Trinidad and Tobago; the other half in the region popularly known as Toronto.
 I did primary and secondary school in the former; some high school then university in the latter.
-I most recently worked at a public library near the city.
+I currently work at a public library near the city.

 MR: Tell us about some of the books or authors or other people (such as teachers) that may have influenced you to become a writer.

-I’ve enjoyed quite a few books, authors and speakers who fanned the writerly flames, though it is the contradictions, compulsions and conditions of humanity that have compelled me the most.
+I’ve enjoyed quite a few books, authors – even speakers – who fanned the writerly flames, though it is the condition of being human that has compelled me the most.

 MR: Tristan, as an emerging and as of this interview, unpublished writer, can you tell us about your approach to eventually getting published and perhaps some lessons learned along the way, for the benefit of other emerging writers out there?

 You’re a human being first before you’re a writer.
 Devote your energies and efforts into making the former a masterpiece, before trying to write one.
 The rest should come into place.